Posts

 The unmarked door in the alleyway gave no indication of the feast that lay beyond.
 We knocked twice, and curious eyes sized us up before the door creaked open.
 Tonight we were visiting one of Lisbon's 'Chinês clandestinos', the illegal, non-regulated Chinese restaurants, which opened some twenty years ago during a wave of immigration from China.
 In a city that at the time was notoriously unwelcoming to immigrants, these underground eateries were sanctuaries, and some exist to this day in the narrow back alleys inside the multi-cultural Mouraria neighborhood Often on an upper floor and with no outer signs at all - just perhaps a red Chinese lantern swinging high up on the wall The staircase was steep, grungy, and strewn with graffiti, but stepping inside on the first floor, we were immersed in delicious scents of Szechuan spices.
 We were led past the narrow kitchen, dodging woks ablaze with oil and a cook yelling...

-A love Affair with Custard: Taking a Lisbon Cooking Class
+Lisbon: A love Affair with Custard: Taking a local Cooking Class

 Image

-I'll admit I was a bit anxious walking into my first attempt at making Pastel de natas, those dangerously addictive Portuguese custard tarts.
+I’ll admit I was a bit nervous walking into my first attempt at making Pastel de natas ; those dangerously addictive Portuguese custard tarts.
 Michael and I have eaten them about every single day since we came to Lisbon.
-We've even tried them at the Pastéis de Belém - the legendary bakery, which claims to have the original recipe - but I've never tried my unskilled hand at crafting their intricate layers.
-Until this morning, when I stood ready with about ten other newbie pastel bakers, while the chipper instructors at our cooking class reassured us that we'd all be custard experts in no time.
-Martha and her colleague demonstrated how they carefully stretched the dough, explaining it should be made so thin that you would be able to read a newspaper through it.
-Soon I was elbow-deep in flour, attempting to coax my dough into ultra-thin plates, possibly using a few choice wo...
+We've even tried them at Pasteis de Belem , the legendary bakery which claims to have the original secret recipe, but I’ve never tried my unskilled hand at crafting their intricate layers.
+Until this morning, when I stood ready with about ten other newbie bakers.
+Luckily, the chipper instructors at the cooking class reassured us that we’d all be custard experts in no time.
+Martha and her colleague demonstrated how they carefully stretched the dough, explaining that it should be made so thin that you would be able to read a newspaper through it.
+Soon I was elbow-deep in flour, attempting to coax my dough into ultra-thin plates, possible using a few c...

 Image